tasmota/docs/docs/Commands.md

 Information received by Tasmota over the serial bridge is captured automatically.
 Before data will be received, a properly formatted [`SerialSend<x>` or `SSerialSend<x>`](#serialsend) command must be executed.
 This must be done any time the device restarts (e.g., via a `System#Boot` triggered rule).
 This command is required in order to set how the expected serial data will be formatted and interpreted (i.e., which &#60;x> option).
 A `{"SSerialReceived":{"Data":"<string>"}}` message will be posted.
 You can use [a rule](Rules#control-relays-via-serial) to process the string which will be contained in `SSerialReceived#Data`.

-Hadrware Serial Buffer can be configured by `SerialBuffer`command, software serial buffer is fixed to 256 bytes long.
+Hardware Serial Buffer can be configured by `SerialBuffer`command, software serial buffer is fixed to 256 bytes long.

 You could activate `SetOption147` to disable publishing `SSerialReceived` MQTT messages.
 If disabled, you must use event trigger rules instead (`SSerialReceived#Data=<string>`) to control what, when and how is being published to your MQTT broker or whatever you want.